Believe it or not, people are wising up.

-With the help of a killer SEO strategy, you can gradually attract the attention of your customers as a reputable source of information - not some dubious suspect firing paid ads at total strangers.
+With the help of a killer SEO strategy, you can gradually attract your customers' attention as a reputable source of information - not some dubious suspect firing paid ads at total strangers.

 Leveraging SEO marketing is essential for SaaS companies to succeed in the early ‘Attract’ stages of the marketing funnel.
 If one of your articles comes up on a Google search, the immediate response is ‘great, this looks helpful’.

-First impressions count, and if you’re targeting the right search queries with purpose-built, valuable content, your business will hit it off with potential customers immediately.
+First impressions count, and if you’re targeting the right search queries with purpose-built, valuable content, your business will immediately hit it off with potential customers.
 Customers believe that if a search engine has decided your content is good, it must be good.

-Basically, the more you invest in SEO marketing over a long period of time, the more positive impressions will be made with your audience right-off-the-bat.
-That means a greater chance of a stranger becoming a prospect in the critical ‘attraction’ stage of the marketing funnel.
+Basically, the more you invest in SEO marketing over a long period of time, the more positive impressions will be made with your audience right off the bat.
+That means a greater chance of a stranger becoming a prospect in the marketing funnel's critical ‘attraction’ stage.